No Man's Sky: Sales

 The game was the top downloaded title from the PlayStation Store in the month of August 2016.
 Physical sales of No Man's Sky across both PlayStation 4 and Windows in August 2016 made it the second-highest selling game in North America by revenue that month, according to NPD Group.
 SuperData Research stated that for the month of August 2016, No Man's Sky was the second highest-grossing game in digital sales across all consoles, and sixth-highest for PC.
 Steam developer Valve reported that No Man's Sky was one of the top twelve highest-grossing revenue games available on the platform during 2016, while Steam Spy estimated that more than 823,000 copies were sold in 2016 for a total gross revenue of more than $43 million.
 With the release of "Next" and the Xbox One version of the title in July 2018, SuperData reported No Man's Sky was the sixth top-selling console game globally for the month, bringing in around US$24 million across all platforms.
 At the 2019 Game Developers Conference, Murray stated that sales figures for No Man's Sky Next were comparable to what would satisfy a large AAA publisher at launch.
 After the game was added to the Xbox Game Pass service in June 2020, Hello Games reported a month later that No Man's Sky had seen more than one million new players.

+Player counts on Steam typically spike briefly after each new major update, with the "Voyagers" update in August 2025 which introduced the ability to build customized spacecraft, the player counts reached the game's highest point since the game's launch, with numerous players sharing their spacecraft creations on social media.
+Murray said "Often during development you lose perspective, and you can't see the wood for the trees.
+With Voyagers though, even from the earliest days it was obvious there was something really special about just flying around in a ship you built with your friends.
+It's just something that we've all seen glimpses of in other games, but there's a certain magic about exploring the universe in your own USS Enterprise or Millennium Falcon."